 How We Found These Products

-This list is based on 167 Reddit mentions across 7 distinct subreddits (r/SkincareAddiction, r/30PlusSkinCare, r/AsianBeauty, r/MakeupAddiction, r/SkincareAddictionUK, r/BeautyBoxes, and r/AsianBeautyExchange) over the last 12 months.
+This list is based on very widely discussed across 7 distinct subreddits (r/SkincareAddiction, r/30PlusSkinCare, r/AsianBeauty, r/MakeupAddiction, r/SkincareAddictionUK, r/BeautyBoxes, and r/AsianBeautyExchange) over the last 12 months.

 We tracked products mentioned in highly-upvoted posts (500+ upvotes), success stories with photographic evidence, "holy grail" recommendation threads, and routine breakdowns from users showing significant skin improvement.
 Products needed multiple mentions across different threads and subreddits to qualify—not just one viral post.